arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 Once the server is running, use any OPC UA compatible client to connect to the server using the IP address and port printed in the serial monitor output.
 This allows you to explore and interact with the device and any attached expansion boards.

+The [**opcua-client-gui**](https://github.com/FreeOpcUa/opcua-client-gui) client will be used to connect to the OPC UA server running on Opta.

 ### Using OPC UA GUI Client for Testing

-The [**opcua-client-gui**](https://github.com/FreeOpcUa/opcua-client-gui) client can be used if you are interested in testing or further interaction.
+The [**opcua-client-gui**](https://github.com/FreeOpcUa/opcua-client-gui) client can be used if you are interested in testing or further interaction with the OPC UA server.
 To install the tool, please use the following commands:

 ```bash
 cd /tmp